 The fair value of each stock option is estimated on the date of grant using the Black-Scholes option-pricing model.
 Expected volatility is based exclusively on historical volatility data of our stock.
 The expected term of stock options granted is based exclusively on historical data and represents the period of time that stock options granted are expected to be outstanding.
 The expected term is calculated for and applied to one group of stock options as we do not expect substantially different exercise or post-vesting termination behavior amongst our employee population.
-The risk-free rate of the stock options is based on the U.S. Treasury rate in effect at the time of grant for the expected term of the stock options.
+The risk-free rate of the stock options.
 Estimated forfeitures are based on historical data as well as current trend.
 Compensation cost incurred during the year ended June 30, 2008 was \$2.9 million.
-Compensation cost incurred during each year ended June 30, 2007 and 2006 was \$2.4 million.
+Compensation cost incurred during a 2006 was \$2.4 million.